flame-engine/flame/doc/flame/router.md

 make it more clear in your code that an overlay is being added instead of a regular route.

 The current overlay can be replaced using `pushReplacementOverlay`.
-This method executes `pushReplacementName` or `pushReplacement` based on the status of the overlay being pushed.
+This method executes `pushReplacementNamed` or `pushReplacement` based on the status of the overlay being pushed.

 ## ValueRoute